Labor Market Intermediary Institutions

 West and Southwest IAF organizations are pioneering workforce initiatives that bring working people out of poverty level jobs and into living wage careers.
 By building the political will for investment of public monies in long-term training, local organizations have successfully brought together employers, community college officials and community leaders to create long-term workforce development and education programs for actual jobs in high demand occupations.

-Inspired by the success of the oldest of these labor market intermediaries, Project Quest in San Antonio, leaders have built an additional five projects across the West and Southwest: Capital IDEA in Austin, Texas; Project ARRIBA in El Paso, Texas; VIDA in the Rio Grande Valley of Texas; JobPath in Tucson, Arizona; and NOVA in Monroe, Louisiana.
+Inspired by the success of the oldest of these labor market intermediaries, Project Quest in San Antonio, leaders established an additional nine projects in the West and Southwest US: Capital IDEA in Austin, Texas; Project ARRIBA in El Paso, Texas; VIDA in the Rio Grande Valley of Texas; JobPath in Tucson, Arizona; NOVA in Monroe, Louisiana, Skills-Quest in Dallas, Texas; Capital IDEA-Houston in Houston, Texas; Project IOWA; and Arizona Career Pathways in Phoenix.
+In 2014, DuPage County United launched its own labor market intermediary, Career Connect Metro West, just outside Chicago.

-Collectively, these institutions have trained and placed nearly 11,000 adults in living wage jobs which pay, on average, $40,000 annually plus benefits and a career path.
-This number is projected to grow dramatically as the West and Southwest IAF expands into Lubbock, Houston, and Dallas in Texas this year.
+Collectively, these institutions have trained and placed over 12,000 adults in living wage jobs which pay, on average, $40,000 annually plus benefits and a career path.
+This number is expected to grow as the West / Southwest IAF expands into Phoenix, Des Moines, Albuquerque and DuPage.

 Project Quest